Newlywed becomes allergic to everything, including her husband

 With this disease, the systems your body has that are supposed to protect you, are actually hurting you.
 Johanna’s severity is one of a kind.
 She has it in an exquisitely horrible way.
 It’s a hellish experience.
 She’s constantly almost entering anaphylaxis (a severe, potentially life-threatening allergic reaction).

-If we control her environment perfectly, her disease doesn’t get worse, so she’s been isolated for a year and a half.
+If we control her environment perfectly, her disease doesn’t get worse, so she’s been isolated for over a year.
 Most people, when their throat starts to close in, they go to the emergency room.
 But Johanna’s throat is always tight, her body always hurts — that’s just her normal everyday life because these cells are identifying everything as a threat.

 She has a list of 15 foods she can eat and that’s it.
 Even those foods make her feel ill, it’s just that they don’t kill her.